 For information on obtaining additional SILICONE-FREE DISPOSABLE SYRINGES, contact Bristol-Myers Squibb 1-800-ORENCIA.

-Subcutaneous administration: Allow prefilled syringe to warm to room temperature (for 30-60 minutes) prior to administration.
+Allow prefilled syringe to warm to room temperature (for 30 - 60 minutes) prior to administration.
 Inject into the front of the thigh (preferred), abdomen (except for 2-inch area around the navel), or the outer area of the upper arms (if administered by a caregiver).
 Rotate injection sites (≥1 inch apart); do not administer into tender, bruised, red, or hard skin.